Stones of Scotland

-There are many large stones of Scotland of cultural and historical interest, notably the distinctive Pictish stones, but also the other types discussed below.
+Many large stones of Scotland are noted for their cultural and historical significance, such as the distinctive Pictish stones.

 Stone of Scone

-The Stone of Scone, (pronounced 'scoon') also commonly known as the "Stone of Destiny" or the "Coronation Stone", is a block of sandstone historically kept at the now-ruined abbey in Scone, near Perth, Scotland.
-It was used for centuries in the coronation of the monarchs of Scotland, the monarchs of England, and, more recently, British monarchs.

 Rocking stones

-Ayrshire apparently is endowed with a geology that lends itself towards the formation of rocking stones.
-There are several rocking stones, or stones that used to rock at one time, in Ayrshire, Scotland.
+Ayrshire has a number of rocking stones.

-A rocking stone is recorded from near the site of Saint Bride's Chapel.
+One rocking stone is recorded near the site of Saint Bride's Chapel.
 This stone stands on top of the Craigs of Kyle near Coylton in Ayrshire.
 It weighs around 30 tons and rest upon two stones.
 A large standing stone known as Wallace's stone stands nearby.

-There is a rocking stone near Loch Riecawr in South Ayrshire.
+A rocking stone is near Loch Riecawr in South Ayrshire.